Equivalence Principle in Chameleon Models: Exploring the test particle limit in our specific (idealized) situation

-Remarkably, even at this level of approximation, and despite considering the case of a universal coupling $\beta$, Eq.~(\ref{cl}), shows that the field inside the test body depends on the test body properties, like its size $R_2$ and composition [both $\mu_2$ and $\Phi_{c}^{\rm tbody}$ depend on $\rho_{\rm tbody}$ according to Eqs.~(\ref{meff}) and (\ref{Phiinout})].
-This result is at odds with the findings of other authors~\cite{KW04,MS07}.
-As soon as ones considers test bodies as extended bodies, they can be an important source of the chameleon, and as such, their composition appears naturally in the detailed behavior of the scalar field.
-It is important to emphasize that in this STBP we cannot longer impose the continuity of the first derivative of the chameleon at $R_2$.
-This discontinuity can produce serious consequences in the resulting force when the test body is of finite size.
+Remarkably, even at this level of approximation, and despite considering the case of a universal coupling $\beta$, Eq.~(\ref{cl}), shows that the field inside the {\it test} body depends on the {\it test} body properties, like its size $R_2$ and composition [both $\mu_2$ and $\varphi_{c}^{\rm tbody}$ depend on $\rho_{\rm tbody}$ according to Eqs.~(\ref{meff}) and (\ref{Phiinout})].

+As soon as ones considers {\it test} bodies as extended bodies, they can be an important source of the chameleon, and as such, their composition appears naturally in the detailed behaviour of the scalar field.
+It is important to emphasize that in this STBP, the approximation involves taking the scalar field outside the small body, and then using the varying value of that field on the small body's boundary to help determine the value of the field inside of it.
+That is done by enforcing continuity of the chameleon field on the small body's surface, but in the present approximation we cannot impose the continuity of the first derivative of the chameleon there.
+The reason is that as the field outside is fixed (i.e., it is not allowed to react to the small body) there are not enough undetermined coefficients in the resulting expansion (only the coefficients corresponding to the field in small body's interior) to impose the two conditions (continuity of the field and of its normal derivative).
+This discontinuity can produce serious consequences in the resulting force when the {\it test} body is of finite size.
 This is why we do not use this simplified model for that purpose.
-Nonetheless, in the limit $R_2\to 0$ this drawback disappears.
+Nonetheless, in the limit where the small body goes to zero ($R_2\to 0$) this drawback disappears, simply because the exterior field does not change over the infinitesimal region occupied by such point like body.

 Now, we want precisely to consider this limit.
-First, the coefficient of the chameleon in spherical harmonics with $l=0$ associated with the solution due to the larger body behaves as follows
+First, the coefficient of the chameleon in spherical harmonics with $l=0$ associated with the solution due to the {\it large} body behaves as follows

-By construction, the chameleon field inside the larger body and outside both bodies does not depend on anything coming from the test body.
+By construction, the chameleon field inside the {\it large} body and outside both bodies does not depend on anything coming from the {\it test} body.
 On the other hand, the coefficient $C^{\rm in2}_{00}$ of Eq.~(\ref{cl}) in the limit $R_2\to 0$ becomes,

-So, the field $\Phi_{\rm in2}(\vec{r'})$ when $R_2\to 0$ becomes
+So, the field $\varphi_{\rm in2}(\vec{r'})$ when $R_2\to 0$ becomes

 Thus, it follows from the above equations that in this limit the chameleon field does not depend on the test particle composition, and thus, there is no effective violation of the WEP.